thacherhussain/build-my-mac/readme.md

 If you do not wish to have a particular module installed on your machine simply delete, or comment out, the line in the *install.sh* script where it is sourced.

-All modules are organized together in the **run** 📂.
+All modules are organized together in the **run** file.
 In each of their respective directories lives a *setup* script, which is what is sourced in the main *install.sh* script.
 Some of the individual modules have additional dotfiles or supporting scripts files.
-These may be files that will be symlinked into your **HOME** 📂, provided as alternative install options, further modularization, or organizational purposes.
+These may be files that will be symlinked into your **HOME** file, provided as alternative install options, further modularization, or organizational purposes.
-For example in the *zsh* module both *antigen* (my personal preference) and *oh-my-zsh* are included (pick your ☠).

 <hr>